wclr/cycle-hmr/README.md

 ##  How does it work?

+cycle-hmr utilizes "standard" HMR approach - replacing internals of existing instances with new version on the fly.
 It is achieved by proxying cycle components (like it is done for example in [React Hot Reloader](https://github.com/gaearon/react-proxy/)).
 In cycle we have just pure functions that output sink streams, and it is quite straightforward to have them proxied.
-When new module (with cyclic functions) is arrives (using some hot reloader) - we just subscribe proxied sinks to new ones.
+When updated version of module with cyclic functions arrives (using some hot reload technique) we **transparently replace components while their runtime** keeping the rest application parts not touched
+(though of course injection of updated components potentially my cause some "unexpected" effects).

 ## Supported stream libraries